U.S. drops Israeli company from Iran sanctions list

 "This action clears our name," Ofer Holdings Group said in a statement.

-She said the two newly-named companies under sanction, Societe Anonyme Monegasque d'Administration Maritime et Aerienne (SAMAMA) and Allvale Maritime Inc., had both pledged to prevent potentially sanctionable transactions with Iran in the future.

-"The new measures underscore that companies in the shipping industry must exercise appropriate diligence to ensure they do not inadvertently engage in sanctionable activity with Iran," Nuland said in a statement.

-The billionaire Ofer brothers had long denied wrongdoing, saying they did not realize the buyer had been a front for an Iranian company.
+The billionaire Ofer brothers had long denied wrongdoing, saying they did not realise the buyer had been a front for an Iranian company.

-The Iranian company at the center of the allegations has also denied any involvement.
+The Iranian company at the centre of the allegations has also denied any involvement.

 The May sanctions list included other companies such as PCCI, the Royal Oyster Group and Speedy Ship of the United Arab Emirates, Tanker Pacific of Singapore and Associated Shipbroking of Monaco.